1989–1991 Ukrainian revolution: Human chain, Revolution on Granite, Zaporozhian Sich anniversary (1990)

 The next year brought increasing protests.
 On 21 January 1990, the anniversary of the 1919 Unification Act between the Ukrainian People's Republic and West Ukrainian People's Republic, a human chain of three million people linked the western Ukrainian city of Lviv to Kyiv, Ukraine's capital.
 The human chain, which also drew hundreds of thousands of protesters to Sophia Square in Kyiv, demonstrated the popularity of Ukrainian independence outside of Western Ukraine.
 It was the largest demonstration in late-Soviet era Ukraine.
+The event was echoing a similar situation in Baltic states (Baltic Chain) less than a six months before.

 The first multi-party elections to the Supreme Soviet of the Ukrainian Soviet Socialist Republic were held in March 1990.
 The Democratic Bloc, led by protester Ihor Yukhnovskyi, won 111 seats to the KPU's 331.
 The new Supreme Soviet in July 1990 passed the Declaration of State Sovereignty of Ukraine, by which the Ukrainian SSR gave itself the right to establish an army, central bank, and currency.
 The declaration further established Ukrainian citizenship, established the supremacy of Ukrainian laws over the laws of the central Soviet government in case of a dispute, and expressed the intentions to become a neutral and non-nuclear state.

-However, a group of students led by Oles Donii protested the results of the election, claiming that the Democratic Bloc had enough support to gain a majority of seats.
-On 2 October 1990, a group of students began occupying the October Revolution Square in central Kyiv and launched a hunger strike.
-As part of their demands, they sought free and fair elections to the Supreme Soviet, the nationalisation of property owned by the KPU, and the resignation of Chairman of the Council of Ministers Vitaliy Masol.
+On 2 October 1990, a group of students including Oles Donii began occupying the October Revolution Square in central Kyiv and launched a hunger strike.
+As part of their demands, they sought free and fair elections to the Supreme Soviet (no later than the spring of 1991), the nationalisation of property owned by the KPU, and the resignation of Chairman of the Council of Ministers Vitaliy Masol.
 They also sought to prevent the signing of the New Union Treaty by the Ukrainian SSR and the stationing of Ukrainian conscripts of the Soviet Army outside Ukraine.
 The protests garnered the attention of the Ukrainian public, and supporters of the protests came to October Revolution Square in a demonstration of solidarity with the students.
 Other organisations that were not already on strike moved to do so as a further show of support.

 Fears held by protesters of a crackdown ultimately failed to emerge, and many of the Supreme Soviet's deputies sided with the students.
 After Kravchuk allowed Donii to express his demands within the Supreme Soviet on 15 October, the government acquiesced two days later.
 The same day, Masol resigned as Chairman of the Council of Ministers, and was replaced by Vitold Fokin.